20 Animals With Green Eyes

 Due to its practically inaudible sounds, the species is widely distributed in the tropical forests of Australia, where it is sometimes referred to as a quiet frog.

-Green-eyed Tree frogs come in various colors, and a variety of predators find their skin secretions unpleasant to taste.
+Green-eyed Tree frogs come in various colors, and various predators find their skin secretions unpleasant to the taste.

 However, these skin compounds or secretions could prove to be significant medically.